polljoy/polljoy-android/README.md

  void PJPollWillDismiss:(PJPoll poll);
  ```

 The polljoy poll UI is finished and will dismiss.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.
-You can prepare your own UI before resuming your game before the polljoy poll UI is dismissed.
+You can prepare your own UI before resuming your app before the polljoy poll UI is dismissed.

  ``` java
  void PJPollDidDismiss(PJPoll poll);
  ```

 The polljoy poll UI is finished and has dismissed.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.
-You can prepare your own UI to resume your game before the polljoy UI is dismissed.
+You can prepare your own UI to resume your app before the polljoy UI is dismissed.
 This is the last callback from polljoy and all polls are completed.
-You should resume your game if you have paused.
+You should resume your app if you have paused.

  ``` java
  void PJPollDidResponded(PJPoll poll);
  ```

 User has responded to the poll.
 The poll will contain all the poll data including user’s responses.
 You can ignore this (the results are displayed in the web admin console and able to be exported) or use it as you wish.
 If you issue a virtual currency amount to user, you MUST implement this method to handle the virtual amount issued.
-This is the only callback from SDK that informs the game the virtual amount that the user collected.
+This is the only callback from SDK that informs the app the virtual amount that the user collected.

  ``` java
  void PJPollDidSkipped(PJPoll poll);